kongware/ftor/README.md

 ap(add) (2) (3); // 5
 ap(k) ("foo") ("bar"); // "foo"
 ```
-Even though the applicator `ap` merely accepts unary functions it can handle functions argument of arbitrary arity.
-This property is called abstraction over arity and is one of the nice qualities of curried functions.
+Even though `ap` merely accepts unary functions it can handle function arguments of arbitrary arity.

 ### Type Hints

-What is the intermediate type of the following partially applied function?
+As soon as you combine monomorphic and polymorphic curried functions in various ways, you quickly lose track of the partial applied function's intermediate types:

 ```Javascript
 const comp = Fun(